kubernetes/community/keps/sig-node/0014-runtime-class.md

 - As a cluster operator, I want to provide multiple runtime options to support a wide variety of workloads.
 Examples include native linux containers, "sandboxed" containers, and windows containers.
-- As a cluster operator, I want to provide stable rolling upgrades of nodes.
+- As a cluster operator, I want to provide stable rolling upgrades of nodes or runtimes.
+For example, rolling out an update with backwards incompatible changes or previously unsupported features.
 - As an application developer, I want to select the runtime that best fits my workload.
 - As an application developer, I don't want to study the nitty-gritty details of different runtime implementations.